Rebekah May

 TABLE OF CONTENTS

-There are three main types of Cash ISAs:
+There are four main types of ISAs available in the UK:

 This type of ISA is great if you want to start saving, but also think you might need quick and easy access to your money.
 Most Instant Access Cash ISAs will let you withdraw money without incurring any penalties or withdrawal fees.